 - Pursue your own contacts.
 People you already know, even if they aren't in fields of interest to you, can lead you to people who are.
 This includes family, friends, teaching assistants, professors and former employers.

-- Contact professional or trade associations.
+- Contact members of professional or trade associations.

 Prepare for the interview

 - Develop a brief introduction of yourself and your hopes for the meeting.

 - Plan open-ended questions to ask.

 - Contact the person by phone (see Sample Telephone Script below) or email.

 - Mention how you got his or her name.